rdpopov/nvim/README.md

  <sup>(2) I am aware that there is the vim surround by tpope, I would use it, BUT\
  I want to have something that is not dependant of plugins, as I consider it to be a\
  somewhat basic functionality</sup>

-Press **F10**  in normal mode for a list of my custom keybinfings.

-## Snippets support

-There is support for snippets however you have to write them yourself.\
-If you need to use them that is.\
-But bindings are present in **repo_root/snippets/snippets.vim**\
-Very easy to modify.\
-For any language you need to put snippets in a folder named the result of **:echo &filetype** in vim.

 ## My homebrew utils
 I have had some defficulties with finding some things that I want as plugins.\